anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

   <center>
     <img src="{{site.url}}/img/posts/tracking_cells/SIS-DLF-1.jpg" style="width:100%"/>
     <img src="{{site.url}}/img/posts/tracking_cells/SIS-DLF-2.jpg" style="width:100%"/>
     <figcaption>Top left: the input image.
 Top right: pixel embeddings projected in a 2D space each car is a cluster.
 Bottom right: pixel embeddings interpreted as colors, each individual car is colored/projected differently.
-Bottom right: predicted instances after clustering of the pixel embeddings {% cite deBrabandere2017semantic %}</figcaption>
+Bottom right: predicted instances after clustering of the pixel embeddings { deBrabandere2017semantic %}</figcaption>
     </center>
 </figure>

 #### discriminative loss
-To learn the clustering, we rely on a discriminative loss composed of three key parts {% cite deBrabandere2017semantic %}.
+To learn the clustering, we rely on a discriminative loss composed of three key parts { deBrabandere2017semantic %}.
 During learning we use as input the image along with ground truth instance labels.

 - **Variance term**: is an intra-cluster pull force moving embeddings toward the mean of each label cluster.
 A margin is set for the variance, which corresponds to the inner circle in the next figure.
 This margin defines how tightly packed clusters should be.
 - **Distance term**: an inter-cluster push force drawing the mean of embeddings of different instances further